Updated: Jun 14

 Thankfully, we do not have to resort to such an insanely complicated and time-consuming process of making coffee.
 Now the method is far more efficient.

-By just merely grinding the coffee beans in a proper coffee grinder, you help the water used in brewing your coffee extract what’s inside the bean much efficiently, and this results in a significantly better aroma and taste.
+By just merely grinding the coffee beans in a proper coffee grinder, you help the water used in brewing your coffee extract what’s inside the bean much more efficiently, and this results in a significantly better aroma and taste.
 The efficiency in extracting can be owed to two factors, and they are:

 1. Increased Total Surface Area

-When you take the whole coffee bean and cut it into half, you will increase its total surface area.
+When you take the whole coffee bean and cut it in half, you will increase its total surface area.
 This results in greatly increased extraction efficiency because there is more surface area for the hot water to act upon, from which to extract all of the flavor components.
 Now, these halves are further divided into halves, resulting in an increased overall surface area, and again, it helps in an efficient extraction process.

 Eventually, you will end up with the perfect grind size that you prefer for your brewing method.
 This efficiency in extraction also helps in dramatically cutting down the brewing time.